open-electronics/drink-maker/readme.md

 If you prefer a faster setup you can download the .img file and write it to an SD card with at least 8GB of free space.
 Don't forget to later expand your RaspBian filesystem to fit all your SD card space!

+##Credentials
+Default username is "User" and password is "password".

 ##Read more
 You can read more about this on the [OpenElectronics website](http://www.open-electronics.org/tag/drinkmaker/)